schwertJake/Kafka_DDOS_Detection/README.md

         <IP_Addr>: ([timestamp1, timestamp2, ...], count)
     }
     ```
     * So, it is vitally important that IP addresses are consistantly mapped to the same node.
-This is a potential problem because if, for example:
+This is a potential problem because, for example:
         * IP address 127.0.0.1 has accessed the site 10 times in the last minute, which is your threshold for blacklisting the IP.
         * But, both node 1 and node 2 have a sliding window streaming app that recieve some messages regarding 127.0.0.1
         * This means that neither have recieved all of the requests for 127.0.0.1, so neither have counted 10 requests and thus 127.0.0.1 is not blacklisted